FreshSupaSulley/DemocracyBot/README.md

 ### Running

-npm scripts may show error logs if your user doesn't have perms to read/write local files that wrangler needs to get to.
-Use `sudo` if any commands fail from permission errors (or try chmod idk).

 1. `npm run ngrok`
 2. Pass the ngrok URL into the bot's **Interactions Endpoint URL**
 3. In another terminal window, `npm run dev`.